nickw444/opencore-efi-z590/README.md

 Sometimes macOS requires a second keyboard press or some other wake event to power up the monitor as well, with some requiring a keypress+power button to wake.

+Even when using the following patch, wake up without mashing the keyboard still doesn't work.

 ```xml
 <key>PciRoot(0x0)/Pci(0x14,0x0)</key>